PEO vs. EOR: Which is Right for Your Business 2025?

 Here’s what a PEO typically offers:

-• Hiring and onboarding assistance - standardizing employment contracts, policies, and onboarding processes
+• Standardizing contracts, policies, and onboarding processes.

 We’ve found that choosing the right PEO service can make a big difference in how smoothly a business grows and operates in new markets.
 If you’d like to explore the ins and outs of how a PEO service works and what it can do for your business, take a look at our article, “Choosing a PEO: Does Your Business Need One?